MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 In this example solution, the use cases are:

 - Deploy a brownfield microservice-based application into a platform as a service (PaaS) offering to avoid the operational complexity of managing a container orchestrator.
-- Optimize operations and management by migrating containerized services to a platform that supports native scale-to-zero
+- Optimize operations and management by migrating containerized services to a platform that supports native scale-to-zero.
-  - Execute a long running background process such as the workflow service in single revision mode**
+  - Execute a long-running background process, such as the workflow service in single revision mode.

 Other common uses of Container Apps include:

-- Running containerized workloads on a serverless, consumption-based platform
+- Running containerized workloads on a serverless, consumption-based platform.
 - Autoscaling applications based on HTTP/HTTPS traffic and/or Event-driven triggers supported by KEDA
 - Minimizing maintenance overhead for containerized applications
 - Deploying API endpoints